At Burberry we are committed to fostering an inclusive environment where all our employees have opportunities to achieve their ambitions.

 At Burberry, we have always sought to build a culture that is diverse, open and inclusive, where all perspectives are valued.
 Diversity enriches our creativity and our culture, and we recognise we work best when we bring together different viewpoints, backgrounds and experiences.

-The gender pay gap is distinct from equal pay, which is a comparison of the pay of men and women carrying out the same or equivalent roles.
+The gender and ethnicity pay gaps are distinct from equal pay, which is a comparison of the pay of men and women carrying out the same or equivalent roles.
 Our policy is to pay all our employees in line with their level and experience, irrespective of gender.
+Alongside reviewing our gender and ethnicity pay gap data, we perform a pay analysis annually to ensure we meet our commitment to equal pay.